Muscular dystrophy occurs in elderly individuals as they lose muscle mass and become weak.

 There are a few different types of muscular dystrophy.

 One of these is called Duchenne muscular dystrophy.
 This form affects about half the individuals that have muscular dystrophy.
 While it can occur in females, it typically occurs in males.
-This disease does not always occur in individuals with a family history, this is because it can be prevalent suddenly in individuals and appear as an abnormality.
+This disease does not always occur in individuals with a family history, and this is because it can be prevalent suddenly in individuals and appear as an abnormality.
 Signs of Duchenne muscular dystrophy include; frequent falls, difficulty getting up from a lying or sitting position, trouble running and jumping, waddling while you walk, walking on your toes, large calf muscles, pain, and stiffness.

 Elderly individuals are encouraged to consult with their doctor or a physical therapist to manage signs and symptoms of muscular dystrophy.
 One helpful suggestion to alleviate pain associated with muscle dystrophy is to use a breathing booster to help monitor one’s airway.
 This can help with issues relating to breathing or swallowing.
 Pain in the muscles can also be managed using heat, over the counter medication, warm baths, massages, or a heating pad.